Ajmak9/wuom/README.md

 It is a mode of use inside WUOM.

-8. What It Does
+## 8. What It Does

 WUOM Field Scope helps the user:

-expand the observation scale
+- expand the observation scale
-connect details with wider structures identify active relationships distinguish local signals from broader patterns detect constraints and hidden factors read networks, routes, layers, and field behavior avoid confusing isolated elements with the whole system
+- connect details with wider structures
+- identify active relationships
+- distinguish local signals from broader patterns
+- detect constraints and hidden factors
+- read networks, routes, layers, and field behavior
+- avoid confusing isolated elements with the whole system

+---

-9. Closing Sentence
+## 9. Closing Sentence

 WUOM Field Scope allows the user to move from close observation to wider field reading: not by abandoning the detail, but by placing it inside a larger structure of relationships, layers, routes, constraints, and patterns.

----

-## Direct Access

-### Documentation

 ### Individual geometries